The Freemen of

 Taking the Oath...

 As a first step the applicant should apply to the Stewards of the Company through which his father, mother or master hails.
 The Stewards, having satisfied themselves of the validity of the claim, pass the application to the Lord Mayor’s Office to be called at the next Court of Guild.
 In the case of inheritance the name is called once, in the case of an apprentice three times.
 This system gives the Freemen the opportunity to object and call a stop to the proceedings if they are not satisfied that all is in order.
-(Advice on application can sought from the office of the Stewards Committee or an application can be made directly to the Lord Mayor’s Office.)
+Advice on the application process can be sought from the administration office of The Freeen of Newcastle upon Tyne.

 Following the calling of their Guilds the applicant must be sworn in before the Lord Mayor.
 Whilst taking the Freemen’s Oath, now converted into a Declaration, the applicant holds an antique firearm symbolising the part of the Oath which reads “stands charged with a musket for the defence thereof”, thus still, in theory at least, undertaking to defend the City.